 A Cappella Sunday

-A Cappella Sunday is when worshiping communities across the United States commit to singing a cappella in their Sunday morning worship service.
+A Cappella Sunday is when worshiping communities from across the world commit to singing a cappella in their Sunday morning worship service.
 For communities where this is a new concept, it could just be one hymn, but for communities that are more comfortable singing unaccompanied, they are encouraged to sing their entire service a cappella.
 Below are why we do it, when we do it, and some resources to help make it successful.

 Spending one Sunday a year to focus on your congregation singing a cappella (without instrumental accompaniment) has many benefits and purposes.